patchy631/agent-lightning/README.md

 **The absolute trainer to light up AI agents.**

-Join our [Discord community](https://discord.gg/RYk7CdvDR7) to connect with other users and contributors.

 ## ⚡ Core Features

 - Turn your agent into an optimizable beast with **ZERO CODE CHANGE** (almost)! 💤